VincentZ-42/Task-List-Manager/README.md

 | Admin Login View | ![Admin Login](https://user-images.githubusercontent.com/49771001/182644396-d87f3119-396e-41d0-bd89-238881a66c56.png) |

 ## Objectives
 - Create a web application that can track task completion for various to-do lists for mutiple users
+	- `Express.js` widely used to handling routing and HTTP requests
 - Use relational database, PostgresSQL, to store user information
+	- `PostgreSQL` allows us to associate specific data with certain users, allowing a more personal interface with the application
 - Deploy web application on Heroku
+	- Deploying on Heorku allows our application to run on a cloud service, giving access to anyone in the public instead of forcing users to download code and running locally.

 ## Technologies Used
 - Pug as template engine